Bhaktispace/CustomerChurnAnalysis/README.md

         4. Understand the relationship between tenure and customer Lifetime Value, CLTV and develop strategies to increase customer lifetime value.

 ## Future Project Ideas for Customer Churn Prevention
-A. Predictive Churn Modeling :
+A. Predictive Churn Modeling:

 Develop a machine learning model to predict churn probability based on historical customer data.
 Use classification algorithms (e.g., logistic regression, decision trees, random forest) to build a predictive model.

-B. Customer Segmentation for Targeted Marketing: Perform clustering (e.g., K-Means, DBSCAN) to segment customers into high-risk and low-risk groups.
+B. Customer Segmentation for Targeted Marketing:

+Perform clustering (e.g., K-Means, DBSCAN) to segment customers into high-risk and low-risk groups.
 Create personalized marketing campaigns for each segment.

-C. Recommendation System for Retention: Build a recommendation engine suggesting relevant products to improve customer engagement.
+C. Recommendation System for Retention:

+Build a recommendation engine suggesting relevant products to improve customer engagement.
 Use collaborative filtering or content-based filtering to provide personalized recommendations.

-D. Sentiment Analysis on Customer Reviews & Feedback: Analyze customer reviews to identify dissatisfaction trends.
+D. Sentiment Analysis on Customer Reviews & Feedback:

+Analyze customer reviews to identify dissatisfaction trends.
 Use NLP techniques to extract sentiment from customer complaints.